mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 Our two-dimensional embedding model builds on the simple 2D \ac{CNN} model in \autoref{simple-2d-cnn} by placing an embedding layer at the beginning of the model instead of the 1x1 convolution layer.
 The embedding layer transforms the byte values into a vector of continuous numbers, allowing the model to learn the characteristics of each byte value and represent it mathematically.
 After the embedding layer, the model is identical to the _Simple2d_ model.
 The full model specification is shown in \autoref{table:2d-cnn-with-embedding-layer}.
 This model has a total of 217,306 trainable parameters and is hereby referred to as _Simple2d-E_.

-Table: 2D CNN with embedding layer \label{table:2d-cnn-with-embedding-layer}
+Table: Simple 2D CNN with embedding layer \label{table:2d-cnn-with-embedding-layer}

 | Layer           | Hyperparameters | Output Shape  | Parameters |
 | --------------- | --------------- | ------------- | ---------- |